jmluong11/SIEM.Lab/README.md

 <img src="https://i.imgur.com/VGej29r.png" height="80%" width="100%"/>
  <br/>
 - <b>Select your account subscription and select the name you created for the "Resource Group"<br>
-- <b>Create a simple name to remember (I used lawSIEM-LAB, law standing for Log Analytics Workspace) and select the "region" as West US 3, then hit "Review + Create" which will also take some time to develop <br>
+- <b>Create a simple name to remember (I used lawSIEM-LAB, law standing for Log Analytics Workspace) and select the "region" as West US 3, then hit "Review + Create" which will take some time to develop <br>
  <br/>

 <h8>Microsoft Defender</h8>